18rway/dolphot/README.md

 ```
 mv ~/F150W.*.psf ~/dolphot2.0/nircam/data
 ```
-Now, we can run dolphot, but we must set key parameters in the dolphot.param file(contained in the param subdirectory, but this should be moved to the directory you run photometry from with all relevant files).
+Now, we can run dolphot, but we must set key parameters in the dolphot.param file(an original copy is contained in the param subdirectory, but this should be moved to the directory you run photometry from).
 The recommended parameters are laid out in the manual, and there are many choices one can make.
-The first part of the parameter file specifices the number of science images one wants to do photometry on as well as potentially adding a reference(drizzled) image.
+The first part of the parameter file specifies the number of science images one wants to do photometry on as well as potentially adding a reference(drizzled) image.
 We have one image for this example, so this is simple
 ```
 more dolphot.param
 Nimg = 1                #number of images (int)